-In the last few months, considerable scientific evidence has been published in international peer reviewed journals on many aspects of the novel coronavirus and its environmental impact.
-It is now time to lift the veil of 'unknowns' and move towards making informed decisions.
+In the last few months, considerable scientific evidence has been published in international peer reviewed journals about the novel coronavirus and its environmental impact, enabling us to remove the veil of 'unknowns' and move towards making informed decisions.

 Viruses and virology is the domain of microbiologists, more specifically virologists.
-However, some basic knowledge in biology can help us understand the present pandemic and the various precautionary measures.
+While these are not my area of expertise either, some basic knowledge in biology can help us understand the present pandemic.
+It can also help us understand the various precautionary measures that have been put in place, enabling us to follow and appreciate them better.
+The official name of the virus is SARS-CoV-2 and the disease it causes is called COVID-19.